Hi, I'm Sarah Howells, aka The Gluten Free Blogger!

 Diagnosed with coeliac disease nearly 20 years ago, I'm on a mission to create the best gluten free recipes since sliced bread.

 No fruit salads or dry, boring brownies here.

 I'm a journalist by trade and live near the sea in sunny North Devon.

-I live near the sea in sunny North Devon, UK, drink way too much coffee, eat way too much pizza and am passionate about making gluten free living FUN.
+I also drink way too much coffee, eat way too much pizza and am passionate about making gluten free living FUN.